-The core of the LINDA device (LED-based Ice Nucleation Detection Apparatus) is a 7 × 8 array of red LEDs (645 nm wavelength), surface mounted on a printed circuit board cast into a polycarbonate housing (128 × 113 × 10 mm, Fig. 1b) and submersed in a cold bath (Lauda RC6, Lauda-Königshofen, Germany).
-A total of 52 sample tubes (0.5 mL Eppendorf Safe-Lock) containing each between 40 and 400 μL liquid sample are held in another polycarbonate plate (Fig. 1b) and placed onto the LED array so that each tube is vertically centered on an LED.
+The core of the LINDA (LED-based Ice Nucleation Detection Apparatus) device is a 7×8 array of red LEDs (645 nm wavelength), surface mounted on a printed circuit board cast into a polycarbonate housing (128 × 113 × 10 mm, Fig. 1b) and submersed in a cold bath (Lauda RC6, Lauda-Königshofen, Germany).
+A total of 52 sample tubes (0.5 mL Eppendorf Safe-Lock) containing each between 40 and 400 μL of liquid sample are held in another polycarbonate plate (Fig. 1b) and placed onto the LED array so that each tube is vertically centered on an LED.
 Four sample tubes with cast-in Pt1000 temperature sensors are placed in the corner positions of the tube holder (Fig. 1c).
 A USB CMOS Monochrome Camera (DMK 72BUC02, The Imaging Source Europe GmbH, Bremen, Germany) mounted in a black hood placed above the sample array is directed toward the lids of the tubes, which are illuminated from below (Fig. 1a).
 Images are recorded every six seconds.
 Light intensity in the area of each tube lid is extracted from each image and recorded into a text file together with the temperature at the time the image was taken.
 Further analysis of the data collected can be easily done with little effort through a spreadsheet to obtain the very precise freezing temperature for each tube allocated in the cooling bath.
-More detailed technical information on hardware and software components are available at the website: http://azug.minpet.unibas.ch/~lukas/ FNA/index.html.
+More detailed technical information on hardware and software components is available at the website: http://azug.minpet.unibas. ch/~lukas/FNA/index.html.

 The apparatus was devised based on the principle that the transfer of light through water is reduced upon freezing when light gets scattered by inclusions and impurities in ice, such as air bubbles, brine pockets or crystal facets (Perovich, 2003).
 Pure water freezes without these inclusions and impurities, so no relevant change in light transmission upon freezing is noticeable.
 Hence, it is essential that samples contain a small amount of salt (or buffer), which is also recommendable for reasons of sample stability and to avoid eventual osmotic stress on living cells.
-To see whether addition of small amounts of salt have a noticeable impact on freezing temperatures, we tested fresh snow samples with and without addition of NaCl (0.9 % final concentration, equal
+To see whether the addition of small amounts of salt has a noticeable impact on freezing temperatures, we tested fresh snow samples with and without addition of NaCl (0.9 % final concentration, equal to physiological solution).
+Analyses were done by removing the tubes from the cold bath and inspecting them by eye.
+The resulting freezing spectra (Fig. 2) suggest no systematic suppression of freezing at this salt concentration.
+Later trials with the apparatus described in the following showed that much lower NaCl concentrations (0.11 %) were already sufficient for reliably detecting change in light transmission.